Clinics & Services

-This Clinic is for patients who need to be seen that day for Minor illness, things such as Flu symptoms, sore throats, urine infections, ear ache, rashes. coughs.
+These clinics are for patients who need to be seen that day for Minor illness, things such as Flu symptoms, sore throats, urine infections, ear ache, rashes. coughs.

 Julie, Helen and Hayley have had extensive additional training to enable them to examine and diagnose minor illnesses and they can offer advice and treatment if necessary.

 These appointments can be booked on the day.

 Our nurses can help you with reviews for conditions as follows: